-Undertake life cycle analysis, GHG mitigation or related carbon accounting analysis.
+Undertake life cycle assessment, GHG mitigation or related carbon accounting analysis.

 Demonstrate performance and commercial success for B.C.-based mass timber technologies, design and construction expertise and services.
 Showcase best practices and share lessons learned to support future uptake of mass timber technologies.

-Prove-out the business case for mass timber use and support the costs related to the learning curve associated with regularizing mass timber use in the development and construction sector.
+Prove-out the business case for mass timber use and support the costs related to the learning curve associated with mainstreaming mass timber use in the development and construction sector.